ihebKhodja/newsapp/README.md

 # NewsApp

-NewsApp is a Django-based project that serves as a proxy to the News API, allowing users to fetch the latest news based on categories, with a keyword search functionality.
+NewsApp is a Django-based project that serves as a proxy to the News API, allowing users to fetch the latest news , and based on categories, with a keyword search functionality.
 The project uses PostgreSQL as its database and Django Rest Framework for creating API endpoints.

 ## Features